Rock and Roll Hall of Fame: Exhibits and features

 Since 1997, the Rock and Roll Hall of Fame has featured numerous temporary exhibits that range in size from major exhibits that fill the top two floors of the museum to smaller exhibits that are often installed in the main exhibition hall on the lower level.

 The museum's first major exhibit opened on May 10, 1997.
-It was called I Want to Take You Higher: The Psychedelic Era, 1965–1969.
-It included memorabilia from numerous artists including John Lennon, Eric Clapton, John Sebastian, Jefferson Airplane, and Janis Joplin, as well as items related to the 1967 Monterey Pop Festival and 1969's Woodstock.
+It was called I Want to Take You Higher: The Psychedelic Era, 1965–1969 and included memorabilia from numerous artists including John Lennon, Eric Clapton, John Sebastian, Jefferson Airplane, and Janis Joplin, as well as items related to the 1967 Monterey Pop Festival and 1969's Woodstock.

-That exhibit was followed by Elvis is in the Building, which ran from August 8, 1998, to September 5, 1999.
-This year-long tribute was the first exhibit devoted to a single artist, Elvis Presley—the "King of Rock and Roll" and the first inductee into the RRHOF, in 1986.
-Graceland supplied a significant selection of representative artifacts for this special tribute spanning Elvis' life and legendary career.
-Next, the museum curated Roots, Rhymes and Rage: The Hip-Hop Story.
-That was the first major museum exhibit to focus on hip-hop.
+That exhibit was followed by Elvis Is in the Building, which ran from August 8, 1998, to September 5, 1999.
+This year-long tribute was the first exhibit devoted to a single artist: Elvis Presley, the "King of Rock and Roll" and the first inductee into the RRHOF in 1986.
+Graceland supplied a significant selection of representative artifacts for this special tribute that spanned Presley's life and career.
+Next, the museum curated Roots, Rhymes and Rage: The Hip-Hop Story, which was the first major museum exhibit to focus on hip-hop.
 It ran from November 11, 1999, to August 6, 2000.
-It was followed by Rock Style, an exhibit that focused on rock and roll and fashion.
-It featured clothing from Buddy Holly to Alice Cooper, from Ray Charles to David Bowie and from Smokey Robinson to Sly Stone.
+It was followed by Rock Style, an exhibit that focused on both rock and roll and fashion.
+It featured clothing from Buddy Holly to Alice Cooper, Ray Charles to David Bowie, and Smokey Robinson to Sly Stone.
 After it closed in Cleveland, Rock Style traveled to other museums in the U.S.

-Other temporary exhibits have included Lennon: His Life and Work, which ran from October 20, 2000, to January 1, 2003.
-It was followed by In the Name of Love: Two Decades of U2 and then Reflections: The Mary Wilson Supreme Legacy Collection.
+Other temporary exhibits have included Lennon: His Life and Work, which ran from October 20, 2000, to January 1, 2003, followed by In the Name of Love: Two Decades of U2 and Reflections: The Mary Wilson Supreme Legacy Collection.
 A major exhibition titled Louder than Words: Rock, Power, Politics was on display during the 2016 Republican National Convention in Cleveland.